...

 Wheelchair lifts are excellent accessories for people with disabilities.
 Installing them in a van is quite easy, but is it the same for removing the lift?

-Read on for the perfect guide on removing the easy detaching mobility device off a van.
+Read on for the perfect guide on removing the easy-detaching mobility device from a van.

 Also Read: Best Lightweight Manual Wheelchair